 - A delay of on-demand hot water has been experienced by a few customers.

-This model from Rheem provides hot water on-demand with a 99.8 percent energy efficiency rating, for single point-of-use and multiple applications.
+The Rheem RTEX 18 provides hot water on-demand with a 99.8 percent energy efficiency rating, for single point-of-use and multiple applications.
 With a maximum flow rate of 4.4 GPM, you can use this tankless water heater to provide water for 2 showers (not simultaneously though) or 1 shower and 1 faucet during cold weather.

 - This self-modulation technology has an automatic feature to adjust the power to deliver the desired temperature for heating